Vision

 Mission

-Bring together government and non-government organizations to align priorities for children prenatal to age eight and to strengthen and integrate the early childhood system by streamlining services, maximizing resources and improving programs to support our youngest keiki.
+To bring together government and non-government organizations to align priorities for keiki prenatal to age eight and to strengthen and integrate the early childhood system by streamlining services, maximizing resources and improving programs to support our youngest keiki.

 Theory of Change

-When babies are born healthy, into safe and nurturing families, and have equitable access to high-quality programs and services, they have a much greater chance of developing on-track, and reaching school ready to thrive.
+When babies are born healthy, into safe and nurturing families, and have equitable access to high-quality programs and services, they have a much greater chance of developing to their full capacity, reaching school ready to thrive and being set on a pathway to success.

 Network Structure

-Six Core Teams work collaboratively to determine and implement systems-level strategies around their focus areas.
+Six Core Content Teams work collaboratively to determine and implement systems-level strategies around their focus areas.

-Some priorities emerge and grow into Cross-Network Initiatives with cross-team participation.
+Some priorities emerge and grow into initiatives with cross-team participation.

 ECAS also engages in Policy Efforts and Data Efforts to help support and further the goals developed across the network.